mehrad31415/Hackathon-2025-TMU/README.md

 After installing the extension, just click its icon and enter your custom keywords as a comma-separated list.
 You can also enable the “-like” option—so “dog-like,” for example, will blur both dogs and wolves—or switch on the built-in category toggles such as “violence,” which automatically covers related terms like “knife” and “gun.”
 From that point on, matching images are blurred as the page loads, each with a small warning label summarizing what was detected; if you decide you’d rather see a particular picture, simply click it to reveal the original, much like Instagram’s sensitive-content overlay.

 ![BeforeUsing](./before_.png "Before using")
+*Figure&nbsp;1 – Extension popup before any keywords are set*

 ![AfterUsing](./after_.png "After using")
+*Figure&nbsp;2 – Images that match your block list are blurred on load*

 ![Unblur](./unblur_.png "Unblur")
+*Figure&nbsp;3 – Click to reveal a single image if you change your mind*

 Removing the extension
 ----